lcdnp00/subtitle_displace/README.md

 # subtitle_displace
-desynced .srt files?
-Use this script to change timecodes for all subtitles by a number of seconds
+.srt files desynced from the movie you just downloaded?
+Use this script to change timecodes for all subtitles by a number of seconds will introduce more complex features upon sufficient demand from users or myself